Strong Priority and Determinacy in Timed CCS

 \subsubsection{Summation}

-\begin{proposition} Let $P_1 : \pi_1$ and $P_2 : \pi_2$ be coherent and for all pairs of initial transitions
+\begin{proposition} Let $P_1 : \pi_1$ and $P_2 : \pi_2$ be c-coherent and for all pairs of initial transitions

 we have $\alpha_1 \neq \alpha_2$ as well as $\alpha_1 \in H_2$ or $\alpha_2 \in H_1$.
-Then $P_1 + P_2$ is coherent for $\pi$ if $\pi_1 \subseteq \pi$ and $\pi_2 \subseteq \pi$. \end{proposition} \begin{proof} Let $P = Q + R$ be given with $Q$ and $R$ locally coherent for $\pi_1$ and $\pi_2$, respectively and the rest as in the statement of the proposition.
+Then $P_1 + P_2$ is c-coherent for $\pi$ if $\pi_1 \subseteq \pi$ and $\pi_2 \subseteq \pi$. \end{proposition} \begin{proof} Let $P = Q + R$ be given with $Q$ and $R$ locally c-coherent for $\pi_1$ and $\pi_2$, respectively and the rest as in the statement of the proposition.
 Every transition of $P$ is either a transition of $Q$ or of $R$ via rule $\SumR$.
 Conformance to $\pi$ directly follows from the same property of $Q$ or $R$, respectively.
-The proof of coherence Def.~\ref{def:coherence} is straightforward exploiting that two competing but non-interfering transitions must either be both from $Q$ or both from $R$.
+The proof of \myb{c-coherence} Def.~\ref{def:coherence} is straightforward exploiting that two competing but non-interfering transitions must either be both from $Q$ or both from $R$.
 More precisely, suppose